megtheanalyst/Data-Wrangling-with-Python/README.md

 This lab uses Colab to demonstrate data wrangling techniques in Python.
 The objectives include:

-Handling missing values
+1. Handling missing values
-Correcting data format
+2. Correcting data format
-Standardizing and normalizing data
+3. Standardizing and normalizing data

-Table of Contents
+TABLE OF CONTENTS
-Identify and handle missing values
+1. Identify and handle missing values

-Identify missing values
+   - Identify missing values
-Deal with missing values
+   - Deal with missing values
-Correct data format
+2. Correct data format

-Data standardization
+3. Data standardization

-Data normalization (centering/scaling)
+4. Data normalization (centering/scaling)

-Binning
+5. Binning

-Indicator variable
+6. Indicator variable

 What is the purpose of data wrangling?
 Data wrangling is the process of converting data from its initial format to a format that is better suited for analysis.